OUR POLICIES AND DOCUMENTS

 RAC – Terms of Reference

 We have an excellent peer review process that supports our strategic priorities while remaining responsive to new opportunities.
-Our research advisory committee review all of our research applications and adhere to the following terms of reference.
+Our Research Advisory Committee (RAC) review all of our research applications and adhere to the following terms of reference.

 Action for A-T is a member of the Association of Medical Research Charities and supports its ‘Policy statements’ including: